3x0t1k/3x0t1k.github.io/_posts/2026-08-15-local-privesc.md

 ### Path 2 - SeBackupPrivilege (Shadow Copy Abuse)

 SeBackupPrivilege allows a process to bypass normal file security checks when performing backup operations.
 In practice this means tools using backup semantics (like `robocopy /b`) can read files that would otherwise be inaccessible due to ACLs or OS locks.
+Note that SeBackupPrivilege alone doesn't grant the ability to create VSS snapshots - creating a shadow copy requires additional privileges or running as an administrator.
+The combination of SeBackupPrivilege and robocopy /b is useful for reading from an already-existing snapshot, or when elevated enough to create one.

 ```cmd
 :: Create a shadow copy via diskshadow